What will happen if you close your bank account and default on your payday loan? Let’s explore the consequences and alternatives.

 You’ll pay even more interest and fees

-Payday loans and any extra fees are usually automatically repaid through your checking account.
+Payday loans and extra fees are automatically repaid through your checking account.
 If your payday lender is unable to withdraw the full amount you owe, they may try to withdraw smaller amounts.
-With each failed attempt the borrower will likely have to pay an overdraft fee.
+With each failed attempt, the borrower will likely have to pay an overdraft fee.
 The lender could also drain your account completely, causing you to default on other automatic transactions you have set up.
-This will lead to more overdraft fees out of your pocket, or even a bounced check.
+This will lead to more overdraft fees out of your pocket or even a bounced check.
 There are ways to stop the automatic debits from your account, but you may need to completely close the account to stop the problem.